-Ikki Kajiwara (梶原 一騎), born Asaki Takamori (高森 朝樹, September 4, 1936 — January 21, 1987) and also known as Asao Takamori (高森 朝雄) was a manga writer, novelist and film producer mostly known for being the Trope Codifier of the Hot-Blooded sports manga and the Fighting Series genres, two genres which, notoriously, "The Father of Manga" Osamu Tezuka stayed away fromnote .
-His family includes his youngest brother, karateka and fellow mangaka Hisao Maki, and his second ex-wife, Taiwanese celebrity Pai Bing-Bing, whom he had his sixth child with, Pai Hsiao-Yen, who was the center of a sadly controversial incident.
+Ikki Kajiwara (梶原 一騎), born Asaki Takamori (高森 朝樹, September 4, 1936 — January 21, 1987) and also known as Asao Takamori (高森 朝雄) was a manga writer, novelist and film producer mostly known for being the Trope Codifier of the Hot-Blooded sports ''manga'' and the Fighting Series genres, two genres which, notoriously, "The Father of Manga" Osamu Tezuka stayed away fromnote .
+His family includes his youngest brother, karateka and fellow mangaka Hisao Maki, and his second ex-wife, Taiwanese celebrity Pai Bing-Bing, whom he fathered his sixth child with, Pai Hsiao-Yen, who was the center of a sadly controversial incident.
 (Reader discretion is advised.)

 Kajiwara's focus also expanded to cinema, as he went to be an independent film producer after seeing the success of many of his manga's live-action adaptations, like Bodyguard Kiba, Ai to Makoto or Karate Baka Ichidai: his films were mainly low-budget but highly successful karate/martial arts documentaries, and to a lesser extent, dramas written by himself.

 Works with their own pages:

 - Tomorrow's Joe (あしたのジョー / Tomorrow's Joe, 1967-1973)